PuruVJ/puruvjdev/src/blog/how-i-created-personal-site-part-2.md

 - [prismjs](https://www.npmjs.com/package/prismjs)
 - [highlight.js](https://www.npmjs.com/package/highlight.js)

 These are good libraries.
 No doubt.
 They both integrate with `markdown-it` to generate highlighted code at build time only.
-They just lack one thing.
-VS Code level consistency.
+They just lack one thing: VS Code level consistency.

-They both can't highlight code the way VS Code days.
+They both can't highlight code the way VS Code does.
 If you use VS Code, you know what I'm talking about.
 Nothing beats VS Code at syntax highlighting.
 What if there was a way to use VS Code for syntax highlighting ...

 Aha!
 There is a way.
 Lemme introduce you to the amazing and very underrated, [ShikiJS](https://github.com/octref/shiki).